 Practice falling out and getting back in without flipping your kayak.
-The practice will pay off, and you will be well prepared for the winter.
+The practice will pay off, and you will be well-prepared for the winter.

 Even when friends are helping you, it can be challenging to get back into a flipped-over kayak.
-Do it in an area that you can get out of the water quickly and no dangers exist.
+Do it in an area where you can get out of the water quickly and no dangers exist.

 Take Your Time

 Moving fast and building up a sweat might be the correct thing, especially if you are freezing.
 But I don't recommend taking this approach.